xt-sys/exectos/IDEAS.md

  - [ ] Rewrite memory mapping and paging support in bootloader to make it more flexible and architecture independent.
        This should support paging levels, thus allowing to make a use of PML5 on modern AMD64 processors and increasing the addressable virtual memory from 256TB to 128PB.
 This is partially done.
- - [ ] Implement a scrolling mechanism to boot menu allowing to show more boot entries than can fit in the box.
-       Currently, the limit is not set, nor check, thus adding more menu items will result in positions displayed under the box.
  - [ ] Implement editing boot menu entries directly from the boot menu.
 Changes should be runtime only (not stored on disk).